 On January 18, 2024, the Company announced a restructuring plan involving the reduction of its workforce by approximately 30% of the Company's employees.
-Substantially all of the costs under the restructuring plan were incurred during the six months ended June 30, 2024.
-The remaining expected costs are not expected to be material and will be complete by September 30, 2024.
-The Company is taking these steps in order to streamline operations, reduce costs and preserve capital as it advances into late-stage development for its lead product candidate, PC14586.
+All of the costs under the restructuring plan were incurred during the nine months ended September 30, 2024.
+The Company undertook these steps in order to streamline operations, reduce costs and preserve capital as it advances into late-stage development for its lead product candidate, PC14586.

-As a result of the reduction in force, the Company incurred an aggregate non-recurring charge of \$630, consisting primarily of employee severance and benefit costs associated with the restructuring.
+As a result of the reduction in force, the Company incurred an aggregate non-recurring charge of \$597, consisting primarily of employee severance and benefit costs associated with the restructuring.
 The Company has recorded these charges in research and development expenses in the accompanying condensed consolidated statement of operations based on responsibilities of the impacted employees.